jacobl3371/sep11-freedom-project/tool/learning-log.md

 *10/21/2024*

-We decided to use Node with Express JS to build our website which acquires the user's IP address and automatically serves the webpage content in a diferent language based on their detected region.
+We decided to use Node with Express JS to build our website which acquires the user's IP address and automatically serves the webpage content in a different language according to their detected region.

 ### Setting up Node with Express: